rauljordan/personal-site/blog/2022-09-25-blog-series-functional-programming-for-blockchain.md

 > No side-effects?!
 That seems impractical in the real world!

 It sounds impossible to have a useful program that _does not_ have side-effects, as we use these all the time in imperative programs to do valuable things.
 What alternative do we have in fp?
-It turns out we have a way of using really cool techniques to kind of "emulate" imperative code using pure functions and still maintaining some awesome guarantees which we'll cover in this series.
+It turns out we have really cool techniques to get effectful code using pure types and still maintain awesome guarantees which we'll cover in this series.

 In imperative code, however, your software could be doing something like this: